thaisdmachado/dashboard-app/README.md

 - Javascript
 - AntDesign

-## 🔨Ajustes e melhorias

-O projeto ainda está em desenvolvimento.
-Alterações em breve!

-Made with 💜 by Thais Machado
+Made with 💚 by Thais Machado